countermeasure/entomb/README.rst

 Entomb
 ======

-Keep your important files safe by making them unable to be modified or deleted by **any** user.
+    Keep your important files safe.

+    Make them unable to be modified or deleted by **any** user, even root.

 Installation